RovenskyOleg/wake-heroku/Readme.md

       Net::HTTP.get(URI('http://sfsf-werw-wr.heroku.com'))
     end

-Supports a maximum of 10 applications.
 If required, it is possible to change the time of the survey.
 In this example, 20 minutes.

     $ git commit -a -m "New changes"
     $ heroku apps:create